libretro/docs/docs/library/compatibility/dc.md

 - The date and time do not seem to get properly saved, as the system will ask you to set the clock every time you start.
 - Once you save to a VMU slot with any game, that VMU becomes inaccessible the next time you load the emulator.
-- Polygon sorting issues can make objects appear distorted.
+- Polygon/Alpha sorting issues can make objects appear distorted in regular Reicast core.
+Use Reicast OIT if you want complete/accurate emulation instead.
 - When using an Xbox 360 Controller, analog triggers don't work properly.
 Use the bumpers instead.
 - Changing games without closing and reloading RetroArch often leads to RetroArch crashing.